 My dog pee patches are very green

-You are in luck if your dog's pee patches are very green!
-Either you have been watering these areas well, or your lawn has received plenty of recent rainfall.
-Although you have avoided the dreaded burn patches, your super green and thick patches may still look slightly out of place and pale in comparison (pun intended!) to the rest of your lawn.
 To get your lawn one uniform colour, your quickest fix will be to apply a nitrogen-rich lawn food such as our Oh So Green.
-Oh So Green will work fast to get the rest of your lawn back up to speed with your dog pee patches, so it becomes all one colour again.
+This lawn food works fast to get the rest of your lawn back up to speed with your dog pee patches, so it becomes all one colour again.
 Another way to thicken up your lawn is to overseed.
-Our Tough Stuff Lush Lawn seed is hardwearing and fast-growing, so will transform your lawn in no time!
+Our Tough Stuff Lush Lawn seed is hardwearing and fast-growing, so it will transform your lawn in no time!

 My dog pee patches are dead and yellow